 The inside still heavily resembles how it appeared in the film.
 The walls are completely covered with photos of endless celebrities who have visited over the years.
 Here is a shot of the backdrop behind Harry and Sally’s table.

-Here is the exact table where Meg Ryan and Billy Crystal filmed their famous scene.
+Here is the exact spot where Meg Ryan and Billy Crystal filmed their famous scene.

 The deli makes the table quite easy to identify by hanging this sign above it, which references the scene’s famous punchline, stating, “Where Harry met Sally… Hope you have what she had!
 Enjoy!”